moshix/3270BBS/README.md

 Option 2:

 **Run the create_tsudb.sh script**.
 This will create tsu.db with 2 users admin/admin and noreply/noreply.
+You must change these passwords when you log in as admin the first time.

 The first one allows you to log in and control your BBS and set other users to admin thru the admin_users, admin_topics, admin_posts panels.
 Admin users can also start and stop the various servers (tn3270, tn3270tls, FTPD, HTTPD, PROXY3270) from SDSF and from the console.